Archives For November 30, 1999

 sudo gedit /etc/default/grub

-Replace gedit with nano for Ubuntu 22.10 or other Linux.
+Replace gedit with gnome-text-editor for Ubuntu 24.04 or use nano that works in most Linux.
 When file opens, add video=eDP-1:d as value of ‘GRUB_CMDLINE_LINUX_DEFAULT’.
 So the line will look like:

 GRUB_CMDLINE_LINUX_DEFAULT="quite splash video=eDP-1:d"